 - Quality score – It is the measure of the quality of your ads, landing pages, and keywords.

 A display ad is an advertising process where a product or service is displayed in the form of visuals like images, banners, or videos on the relevant third party websites.
 Display ads appear only on ad-supported websites.

 Now, let’s see how display ads look.

 Here, the user is not looking for what the ad offers, but based on the factors like keywords, the interest of audiences, managed placements, and so on, Google decides to show these ads to you.

 Google selects the websites to place the display ads based on the following targeting criteria.

-- Keywords – The ads are displayed based on keywords that they are optimised for.
-Let’s say the ad keyword is “Digital Marketing Agency”, then Google will select websites that has content on this topic.
+- Keywords – The ads are displayed based on keywords that they are optimized for.
+Let’s say the ad keyword is “Digital Marketing Agency”, then Google will select websites that have content on this topic.

 - Placements – It refers to the location where the ad is to be displayed.
 Add the websites where the ad is to be shown.
 For instance, if you want to display your ad on education-related websites, then add the advertising-supported educational websites to your targeting.

 - Topic – In Google ads, websites are grouped under specific topics.
 Therefore, advertisers can easily select topics related to their business.
 For example, websites related to education will be listed under the topic of “education”.

 Shopping ads are the ads that involve detailed product information like product image, its price, merchant name and more.
 This ad type boosts website traffic and helps to generate quality leads and increase conversions.